wagtail/wagtail/docs/topics/images.rst

 .. _jpeg_image_quality:

-JPEG image quality
+Image quality
 ------------------

-Wagtail's JPEG image quality setting defaults to 85 (which is quite high).
+Wagtail's JPEG and WebP image quality settings default to 85 (which is quite high).
 This can be changed either globally or on a per-tag basis.

 Changing globally
 ^^^^^^^^^^^^^^^^^

-Use the ``WAGTAILIMAGES_JPEG_QUALITY`` setting to change the global default JPEG
+Use the ``WAGTAILIMAGES_JPEG_QUALITY`` and ``WAGTAILIMAGES_WEBP_QUALITY`` settings
+to change the global defaults of JPEG and WebP quality:
-quality:

 .. code-block:: python